earthcube/earthcube_utilities/earthcube_utilities/docs/earthcube_utilties_functionality.md

   * functionality, basically, what are the 'modules'
   * Document, what methods that you expect users to call to get access to the functionality of the modules.
   * What are the base modules that need to be implemented first.
-* **Implementation** Implement functionality in modular chunks.
+* **Implementation**  **_After_** planning document is **complete**, and **discussed**  Implement functionality using clean coding techniqes (aka do not copy code blindly) in modular chunks.
-  * Pick a 'feature'/functionality,
+  * Pick a high level 'feature' and implement the functionality.
   * Write  tests, and code.
+Implement common functions in a common/shared module, as needed.
-  * Revise documentation, or just incorporate documentation into the code, and generate automatically
+  * Revise documentation, and incorporate method descriptions as pydoc strings into the code

-Know that by utilizing  unit tests, you  demonstrate how some of the functionality is utilized, and reduce cruft in the actual code.
+Know that by utilizing  unit tests **in** unit testing classes, you  demonstrate how some of the functionality is utilized, and reduce cruft in the actual code, because those 'test methods' are not in the actual module.

 You can test **pandas dataframes** by reading in data dumped for pandas dataframes.